SolarWinds Observability Self-Hosted 2025.4 release notes

 -

 A new modern dashboard widget, the Entity Drill-Down widget, has been introduced to group and drill down into different node and group entities.
+This brings functionality of the legacy All Nodes and All Groups widgets to modern dashboards.
 Users can simply select groupings with drop-down or different entity properties, without having to use custom query/SWQL to modify this widget.

 -